 2. Pick Off Easy Targets First

 Speaking of winter, it isn’t anytime soon.
 So why should you keep looking at winter clothes in your closet?
-We’re not saying that you should throw your winter clothes away, but you should transfer them to a remote location that doesn’t interfere with your regular schedule.
+We’re not saying that you should throw your winter clothes away, but you should transfer them to a remote location that doesn’t interfere with your regular schedule or your available closet storage real estate.
 Under the bed perhaps?
-You may even choose to transfer them to a storage unit.
+You may even choose to transfer them to a storage unit, conveniently labeled in handy bins with lids.
 Once it gets cold, they will be there waiting for you.
 Think of it as a well-awaited reunion.
 It may even feel like you’re getting new clothes once you see them again.
 Until then, keep your closet light and colorful.

-There’s always going to be the items in your closet that rarely serve a purpose, but you’re not sure where else to store them and they are valuable enough to keep around for the long haul.
+You’ll always have items in your closet that rarely serve a purpose, but you’re not sure where else to store them and they are valuable enough to keep around for the long haul.
+Sometimes closet storage may not actually be the right fit for these items.
 Take luggage, for example.
 It’s big, bulky and expensive.
 How often do you open up that giant suitcase that is good for a month-long trip abroad?
 We’re guessing that it’s not too often.
 This is the perfect item for long-term storage, as are giant photo albums, boxes of memorabilia and family heirlooms.

 A storage solution such as Price Self Storage is an excellent option for keeping your personal effects.
-With facilities located throughout California, your personal effects will be close by without cluttering up your closet.
+With facilities located throughout California, your belongings will be conveniently close by without cluttering up your closet.

 What items would you transfer out of your closet and into a Price Self Storage unit?